-3.13.2 Companies and Joint Ventures: In certain circumstances it may be advantageous to the College to establish a company or a joint venture to undertake services on behalf of the College.
+- 3.16.2 Companies and Joint Ventures: In certain circumstances it may be advantageous to the College to establish a company or a joint venture to undertake services on behalf of the College.
 Any member of staff considering the use of a company or a joint venture should first seek the advice of the CFO, who should have due regard to guidance issued by the funding body.
 The process involved in forming a company or a joint venture and arrangements for monitoring and reporting on the activities of these undertakings are documented in the College's financial procedures.
 It is the responsibility of the Corporation to establish the shareholding arrangements and the appointment of directors of companies wholly or partly owned by the College.
 These and other arrangements will be set out in a memorandum of understanding.
 The directors of companies where the College is the majority shareholder must submit, via the Finance Committee, an annual report to the Corporation.
 They will also submit business plans or budgets as requested to enable the committee to assess the risk to the College.
 The College's internal and external auditors shall also be appointed to such companies.
-Where the College is the majority shareholder in a company, the funding body requires that the company's financial year must be consistent with that of the College.

-3.13.3 Security: Keys to safes or other similar containers are to be carried on the person of those responsible at all times.
+Where the College is the majority shareholder in a company, the funding body requires that the company's financial year must be consistent with that of the College. - 3.16.3 Security: Keys to safes or other similar containers are to be carried on the person of those responsible at all times.
 The loss of such keys must be reported to the CFO immediately.
 The CFO shall be responsible for maintaining proper security and privacy of information held on the College's computer network.
 Appropriate levels of security will be provided, such as passwords for networked PCs together with restricted physical access for network servers.
 Information relating to individuals held on computer will be subject to the provisions of the Data Protection Act 2018.
 A data protection officer shall be nominated to ensure compliance with the Act and the safety of documents.
 The is the nominated Data Protection Lead for the College.
 The CFO as Company Secretary is responsible for the safekeeping of official and legal documents relating to the College.
 Signed copies of deeds, leases, agreements and contracts must, therefore, be forwarded to either officer.
-All such documents shall be held in an appropriately secure, fireproof location and copies held at a separate location.

-- 3.13.4 Students' Union (Arm's Length): The College does not operate a Student Union but instead supports a student council which has no financial responsibility. - 3.13.5 Use of the College's Seal: Where a deed or document requires the College's seal, it must be sealed by the Governance Professional or CFO and authenticated by the Chair, Vice Chair or other designated Governor.
-The Corporate Seal of the Corporation shall be kept in a safe place secured by a lock in the custody of the Governance Professional or CFO. - 3.13.6 Provision of Indemnities: Any member of staff asked to give an indemnity, for whatever purpose, should consult the CFO before any such indemnity is given. - 3.14 Cybercrime - 3.14.1 The college will take steps, following the DfE guidance, to be aware of the risk of fraud, theft and irregularity, and address it by putting in place proportionate controls.
+All such documents shall be held in an appropriately secure, fireproof location and copies held at a separate location. - 3.16.4 Students' Union (Arm's Length): The College does not operate a Student Union but instead supports a student council which has no financial responsibility. - 3.16.5 Use of the College's Seal: Where a deed or document requires the College's seal, it must be sealed by the Governance Professional or CFO and authenticated by the Chair, Vice Chair or other designated Governor.
+The Corporate Seal of the Corporation shall be kept in a safe place secured by a lock in the custody of the Governance Professional or CFO. - 3.16.6 Provision of Indemnities: Any member of staff asked to give an indemnity, for whatever purpose, should consult the CFO before any such indemnity is given.